A Resource Guide for New and Early Career Faculty Members

 - Revisit the list above and make time to do the activities that you didn’t have time for in your first semester, and that you continue to believe will benefit you and your family.

-- Maintaining work/life boundaries is easier if you have a clear focus and sense of purpose guiding your activities.
+- Maintaining work/life boundaries may be more manageable if you have a clear focus and sense of purpose guiding your activities.
 If you haven’t yet, write a personal mission statement that includes all your life roles (e.g., professor, spouse/partner, parent, son/daughter).
 Clarify your goals within each role and plan your time accordingly.

 Teaching